robertmartin8/ReasonableDeviations/_notes/FoCS.md

 ### Exceptions

-Raising an exception abandons the current computation; handing the exception attempts an alternative.
+Raising an exception abandons the current computation; handling the exception attempts an alternative.

 ```ocaml
 (* exception Failure *)